-- It Income must be verified in accordance with THA's occupancy procedures used to verified income to determine eligibility and Total Tenant Payment. - 2.
-Verification of rent amounts due under a Lease or Occupancy Agreement must be verified by requiring the family to furnish copies of rental receipts, canceled checks, money order receipts, or copy of current Lease, or by contacting the landlord directly. - 3.
-Verification of amounts paid to amortize the purchase price of a manufactured home by requiring the family to furnish copies of payment receipts or a copy of current purchase agreement, or by contacting the lienholder directly. - 4.
-Verification of actual amounts paid for utilities by requiring family, to provide copies of appropriate bills or receipts or obtain information directly from utility suppliers.
+- Income must be verified in accordance with VHA's occupancy procedures used to verify income to determine eligibility and Total Tenant Payment. - Verification of rent amounts due under a Lease or Occupancy Agreement must be verified by requiring the family to furnish copies of rental receipts, canceled checks, money order receipts, or copy of current Lease, or by contacting the landlord directly. - Verification of amounts paid to amortize the purchase price of a manufactured home by requiring the family to furnish copies of payment receipt or a copy of current purchase agreement, or by contacting the lienholder directly. - Verification of actual amounts paid for utilities by requiring family to provide copies of appropriate bills or receipts, or obtain information directly from utility suppliers.

-NOTE: An applicant paying more than 50% of income for rent because their housing assistance for that unit was terminated as a result of their refusal to comply with program policies, regarding occupancy of under or over occupied units, is not qualified for this preference:
+NOTE: An applicant paying more than 50% of income for rent because their housing assistance for that unit was terminated as a result of their refusal to comply with program policies regarding occupancy of under or over occupied units, is not qualified for this preference.

-7. ESTABLISHING AND MAINTAINING THE WAITING LIST
+6. ESTABLISHING AND MAINTAINING THE WAITING LIST

-A waiting list will be established by completion of a written application form for admission by each applicant.
-Eligible applications are maintained in the following order:
+The waiting list will be established by completion of a written application for admission by each applicant.

+Eligible applications are maintained for the following order:

 - A. Bedroom Size

 - B. Preferences

-- C:.
-Date and Time
+- C. Date and Time

-A central waiting list will be maintained in a manner which permits THA to select the person at the top of the waiting list for the next available unit and to indicate the following:
+A central waiting list will be maintained in a manner which permits VHA to select the person at the top of the waiting list for the next available unit to indicate the following: